cloudmesh/client/docs/source/installation.rst

    easy_install pycrypto
    pip install urllib3

+.. note:: We found that readline and pycrypto could not be installed with pip at the time of writing of this manual.
+Despite the fact that it installed it, the installed versions were not usable.
+The workaround is to use easy_install.
+If you have a better idea how to fix this, let us know and send mail to laszewski@gmail.com.

 It is recommended that you test the version of the python interpreter and pip again::